 If you're sick of slouching at your desk or at home, you've probably found that correcting yourself can be near impossible.
-However, with the help of wearable tech, you can help you correct your posture and improve your health.
+However, with the help of wearable tech, you can improve your posture – and your health.

 Essential reading: Best fitness trackers